AlbertSolomon/tubepy/README.md

 ## Installation

-> The installation procedure goes like so:
+To install Tubepy, follow the steps below:

-> First of all make sure that you have installed Python 3.10.8 or higher.
+1. Make sure you have Python 3.10.8 or higher installed on your machine.
+2. Clone or fork the project from the GitHub repository.
-> Clone/Fork the project and create a virtual environment in the root directory of the project; follow this [link](https://www.geeksforgeeks.org/python-virtual-environment/) for more information about virtual environments.
+3. Create a virtual environment in the root directory of the project.
+You can find more information about virtual environments [here](https://www.geeksforgeeks.org/python-virtual-environment/).
-> After creating the virtual environment, run the following command to install the requirements.
+4. Activate the virtual environment and run the following command to install the required dependencies:

 ```bash
     pip install -r requirements.txt
 ```

-To run the application on Windows, execute the following command
+5. To run the application on Windows, execute the following command

 ```bash
     python tubepy/setup.py